New research shows that more individuals are obtaining divorces after a

 all work, it will take some learning and getting used.

 Divorce is never an easy step.
 However, if you and your ex decide it is

-the solution for you, our San Bernardino divorce attorneys at Matthew
+the solution for you, our San Bernardino divorce Attorney at Matthew

 Sheasby, Attorney at Law are ready to help.
 We understand the nuances